-The BIA Southeast Region is the largest brick region, and it covers a nine-state region: Alabama, Florida, Georgia, Kentucky, Southeastern Louisiana, Mississippi, North Carolina, South Carolina and Tennessee.
-The region offers a wide array of educational and technical services for homebuyers, builders, masons and architects, as well as a comprehensive marketing program to advance the benefits of building with brick.
+The BIA Southeast Region is the largest brick area, and it covers a nine-state region: Alabama, Florida, Georgia, Kentucky, Southeast Louisiana, Mississippi, North Carolina, South Carolina and Tennessee.
+The region offers a wide array of educational and technical services for homebuyers, builders, masons and architects, as well as a comprehensive marketing program to promote the benefits of building with brick.
 The region is dedicated to ensuring that all phases of brick construction - from initial planning though specification and construction - run smoothly and correctly.

 Acme Brick Company, Carolina Ceramics Brick Company, Cherokee Brick & Tile Company, Columbus Brick Company, Endicott Clay Products, General Shale, Inc., Henry Brick Company, Inc., Lee Brick & Tile Co., Meridian Brick, Old Carolina Brick Co., Palmetto Brick Co., Pine Hall Brick Co., Inc., Ragland Clay Products, Redland Brick Inc., Statesville Brick Co., St. Joe Brick Works, Inc., Taylor Clay Products Co., The Belden Brick Company, Triangle Brick Co.